-Used for its superior properties, such as having the best electrical and thermal conductivity of any commonly used metal, as well as its durability and antimicrobial properties, copper is a key material for innovation in a number of sectors including renewable energy supplies, energy efficiency, sustainable buildings, transport systems and healthcare.
+Used for its superior properties, such as having the best electrical and thermal conductivity of any commonly used metal, as well as its durability and hygienic properties, copper is a key material for innovation in a number of sectors including renewable energy supplies, energy efficiency, sustainable buildings, transport systems and healthcare.

 Use of refined copper, by sector, within EU 28 (Source: IWCC / ICA, 2015)